-You need to allow your landlord and any contractors access your property to carry out any repairs.
-However if someone in your home is self-isolating or at high risk, then your landlord should only send someone if there is a serious problem that puts you at risk.
+You need to allow your landlord and any contractors access to your property to carry out any repairs.
+However if someone in your home is self-isolating or has coronavirus symptoms, then your landlord should only send someone if there is a serious problem that puts you at risk.